Alejogb1/job-board/blog-data/how-can-i-use-cfdirectory-to-make-a-list-of-documents-downloadable-using-coldfus.md

 6. `<li><a href="download.cfm?file=#URLEncodedFormat(fileList.name)#">#fileList.name#</a></li>`: This generates the link to a file using `download.cfm` and passes it the filename via the query string.
 Note `URLEncodedFormat` is important here to encode any spaces and special characters that files can have.
 7.  `</ul></cfoutput>`: Close the html ul tag that we opened at step 3.

-Alright now what's that `download.cfm` all about well it handles the actual file serving I bet you figured that out.
+now what's that `download.cfm` all about well it handles the actual file serving I bet you figured that out.
 Here's a simple implementation:

 ```cfml
 <cfparam name="URL.file" default="">